Kamala Harris releases Medicare-for-all plan ahead of second 2020 U.S. Democratic debate

-WASHINGTON (Reuters) - U.S. Senator Kamala Harris on Monday released a Medicare-for-all proposal ahead of the second Democratic presidential debate, when candidates’ differing approaches to giving Americans greater access to affordable health insurance is expected to feature prominently.
+WASHINGTON (Reuters) - U.S. Senator Kamala Harris on Monday released a Medicare-for-all proposal ahead of the second Democratic presidential debate, when candidates’ differing approaches to giving Americans greater access to affordable health insurance are expected to feature prominently.

 Harris’ plan would allow Americans to buy into the Medicare government health insurance program, establishing a 10-year phase-in period during which newly born children would be automatically enrolled and healthcare providers can transition.
-The plan would allow private health insurers to offer Medicare plans if they meet requirements on costs and benefits, according to a preview of the plan provided to Reuters by her campaign.
+The plan would allow private health insurers to offer Medicare plans if they meet requirements on costs and benefits.

 “Essentially, we would allow private insurance to offer a plan in the Medicare system, but they will be subject to strict requirements to ensure it lowers costs and expands services.
 If they want to play by our rules, they can be in the system.
-If not, they have to get out,” Harris is expected to write in a post on the online publishing platform Medium.
+If not, they have to get out,” Harris wrote in a post on the online publishing platform Medium.

-Harris, 54, has struggled to clarify how she would craft a Medicare-for-all plan since launching her White House bid in January.
+The 54-year-old senator from California has struggled to clarify how she would craft a Medicare-for-all plan since launching her White House bid in January.
 At times she has wavered as to whether such a plan would preserve a role for private health insurers.
 Access to affordable healthcare is one of the early defining issues in the Democratic nominating contest.

 At the first Democratic presidential debate in June, Harris raised her hand when the candidates were asked whether they would abolish private health insurance in favor of a government-run plan.
 She later said she had misunderstood the question.

-Harris, in explaining her Medicare-for-all proposal, was deliberate in differentiating it from a Medicare-for-all bill in the U.S. Senate offered by White House rival Bernie Sanders.
+Harris, in explaining her Medicare-for-all proposal, was deliberate in differentiating it from a Medicare-for-all bill in the U.S. Senate offered by White House rival Bernie Sanders of Vermont.
 Harris has co-sponsored the legislation.

 While the Sanders legislation would phase in a Medicare-for-all plan over four years, Harris would extend that phase to 10 years.
 Unlike the Sanders proposal, it preserves a role for private insurers.